-Table 2 displays the number of firms per year as well as the mean value added, size, wage and layers.
-There is room for firms in the Swedish to change by adding or dropping layers as the average number
+Table 2 displays the number of firms per year as well as the mean value added, size, wage and layers (size refers to the total number of workers).
+There is room for firms in Sweden to change by adding or dropping layers: the average number of layers in the firm is similar to CMRH (ranging from 1.2 to 1.6 here and 1.50 to 1.59 in CMRH).
+The sample size, however, varies quite a bit across time as a result of changes in the sampling of occupations of workers in smaller firms.6

-1See Tåg et al. (2013) for a closer description and summary statistics of the Swedish occupation classifications.
+$^{^{1}}$ See Tag et al. (2013) for a closer description and summary statistics of the Swedish occupation classifications.

-2Though not available to me, it is possible to obtain wage and hours data for a subsample of Swedish workers (those surveyed through "Lönestrukturstatistiken").
+2 Although not available to me, it is possible to obtain wage and hours' data for a subsample of Swedish workers (those surveyed through "Lönestrukturstatistiken").

-3For larger firms, the data comes from Lönestrukturstatistiken and is thus "accurate" for every year).
+$^{^3}$ For larger firms, the data comes from Lönestrukturstatistiken and is thus "accurate" for every year.

-4Although the SSYK is based on ISCO-88 (COM), Statistics Sweden note that there are few differences between the ISCO-88 and the ISCO-88 (COM) at the three digit level.
-The mapping from PCS82 to ISCO-88 comes from EurOccupations.org State-of-the-art report (First Reporting Period -D35) and the ISCO-88 to SSYK96 mapping from Statistics Sweden.
+4 Although the SSYK is based on ISCO-88 (COM), Statistics Sweden note that there are few differences between the ISCO-88 and the ISCO-88 (COM) at the three digit level.
+The mapping from PCS82 to ISCO-88 comes from EurOccupations.org State-of-the-art report (First Reporting Period-D35) and the ISCO-88 to SSYK96 mapping from Statistics Sweden.
 When the PCS code corresponds to two or more ISCO-88 codes, I use the highest code (lowest rank) of the ISCO codes for that PCS code.